 - 1 part simple syrup

 Run everything through a blender with ice cubes.
 Pour into a cocktail glass.
 Garnish with a slice of kiwi.

 Edit: I just watched the making-of featurettetish.
 (It’s long.)
-Apparently they filmed this film in the rainy season in New Zealand, but they got sufficient money to digitally do colour grading to make it look like it’s in the rainy season.
+Apparently they filmed this film in the rainy season in New Zealand, but they got sufficient money to digitally do colour grading to make it look like it’s in the dry season.
 Honey: It didn’t really work.
 (It never does?
 I think?
 Or do some people believe the past five years, in reality, looked really teal?)

 It just looks like somebody ran the whole film through a redising (that’s a word) filter.